Maartyl/cs-chan/Chan/README.md

 Completion of `.Receive` provieds with the message.

 ### .Close
-After calling this all `.Send` will return cancelled tasks and so will `.Receive` after emptying internal queues.
+All subsequent calls to `.Send` will return cancelled tasks and so will `.Receive` after emptying internal queues.

 Close completes when chan is empty.

-### `.Receive(callback)`
+### .Receive(callback)
-Special version of `.Receive` exists that can set how the task returned from `.Send` completes.
+- Special version of `.Receive` exists that can set how the task returned from `.Send` completes.
-This is especially useful for chaining chans.
+- This is especially useful for chaining chans.
-It does not work perfectly with broadcast chans.
+- It does not work perfectly with broadcast chans.
-It only works for local chans.
+- It only works for local chans.

 ## Local Chans
 Originally, there was a couple drafts of which 2 survived and I implemented one.